simeononsecurity/simeononsecurity.ch/content/articles/learning-powershell-scripting-for-beginners/index.en.md

 2. Select "Windows PowerShell" from the search results.
 3. PowerShell will open in a new window.

+### PowerShell Scripting in Visual Studio Code

+For an enhanced scripting experience, you can use Visual Studio Code (VS Code), a popular integrated development environment (IDE).
+VS Code provides features like syntax highlighting, code completion, debugging, and integrated terminal support, making it an excellent choice for PowerShell scripting.
+To start PowerShell scripting in VS Code, follow these steps:

+1. Install Visual Studio Code from the [official website](https://code.visualstudio.com/).
+2. Install the "PowerShell" extension by Microsoft from the Extensions marketplace within VS Code.
+3. Open a PowerShell script file (.ps1) in VS Code, and you're ready to start scripting!

+### PowerShell for System Administration

+PowerShell is a versatile tool for system administration tasks.
+From simple one-liners to complex automation workflows, PowerShell simplifies tasks that would otherwise require manual intervention.
+It offers a unified scripting platform across Windows, Linux, and macOS systems, providing administrators with a consistent toolset for managing different environments.

+### Command Prompt to Windows PowerShell

+If you're familiar with the Command Prompt and want to transition to Windows PowerShell, the learning curve can be smooth.
+Windows PowerShell scripting builds upon the concepts of the Command Prompt but offers more advanced capabilities.
+You can quickly adapt by using your existing knowledge and gradually exploring the additional features and cmdlets that PowerShell provides.

 ### PowerShell Basics

 PowerShell provides a command-line interface that allows users to interact with the operating system.
 The commands in PowerShell are called cmdlets, and they are organized into modules.
 To view a list of available modules, use the Get-Module command: